h2non/rocky/README.md

 <img align="right" height="180" src="http://s22.postimg.org/f0jmde7o1/rocky.jpg" />

-Plugable HTTP proxy and migration library for [node.js](http://nodejs.org).
+Plugable and versatile HTTP proxy for traffic forward and replay.
+Built for [node.js](http://nodejs.org).

 `rocky` essentially acts as a reverse HTTP proxy forwarding and/or replaying the traffic to one or multiple backends.
+It could be used as a part of your backend migration strategy, using it as your frontend server or integrated in your current `node.js` backend.

+`rocky` can be used [programmatically](#programmatic-api) or via its [command-line](#command-line) interface.

-It provides an elegant and fluent programmatic API with built-in features such as connect-style middleware layer, full-featured routing, request interceptor, traffic replay and works perfectly as standalone HTTP/S server or via connect/express plugin.
+It provides built-in features such as connect-style middleware layer, full-featured path routing, request interceptor, standalone HTTP/S server or via connect/express plugin support.

-**Note**: still beta
+**Still beta**

 ## Features

 - Full-featured HTTP/S proxy (backed by [http-proxy](https://github.com/nodejitsu/node-http-proxy))
 - Replay traffic to multiple backends
-- Works as standalone HTTP/S server
+- Can run as standalone HTTP/S server
-- Or integrated with connect/express via middleware
+- Compatible with connect/express via middleware
-- Path based forwarding and replay
 - Full-featured router (express-like)
 - Routing support based on regexp and wildcards
+- Route specific traffic forward and replay
 - Built-in middleware layer
 - HTTP traffic interceptors via events
 - Fluent and elegant API